tomtom800/readwisereader/README.md

 # A KOReader plugin for Readwise and Readwise Reader
-A simple plugin for KOReader integration with Readwise’s highlight saving and read later services (Readwise Reader).
+A simple plugin for KOReader integration with the highlight saving and read later services Readwise and Readwise Reader.
 A Readwise subscription is required.

 ## Key features:
-- Articles in Readwise Reader saved to “Later” or “Shortlist” are downloaded to KOReader as HTML files.
+- Articles in Readwise Reader saved to “Inbox”, “Later” or “Shortlist” are downloaded to KOReader as HTML files.
 - Images are downloaded where this is possible.
 - Articles which have been read in KOReader and marked as “finished” will be moved to the Readwise Reader Archive at the next sync, and deleted from KOReader.
 - At sync, articles which have been archived in Readwise Reader will be deleted from KOReader.